petershin/liferay-learn/docs/analytics-cloud/latest/en/reference/metrics-description.md

 This metric is also be known as lift.

+## A/B Testing - Probability to Win

+This is the likelihood in percentage of whether a variant will beat the control.

 ## Acquisitions - Percentage of Sessions

-The percentage of sessions for acquisitions shows the breakdown in percentage of the top traffic sources of how visitors arrive to your site.
+This shows the breakdown in percentage of the top traffic sources of how visitors arrive to your site.
 A session is considered a new session if there has been 30 minutes of inactivity since the previous session, or is the start of a new day (i.e. past midnight).
 For a given time range, the rate is calculated as,

 ```
 (The acquisition traffic source) ÷ (The total number of sessions) * 100